rincon-santi/autoexplain/README.md

 - LinkedIn: https://www.linkedin.com/in/santiago-rincon-martinez/

 ## What license is it distributed under?
 This project is distributed under the GNU GENERAL PUBLIC LICENSE license.
 Read the full text of the license in the file LICENSE.

-## Where can I find more information about the project?
-The project's website is located at https://github.com/rincon-santi/autoexplain.